-Recurring charges revenue streams are very useful for forecasting magazine subscriptions, gym memberships, software-as-a-service products (like LivePlan itself), and other offerings that involve signups, recurring billings, cancellation rates, and the like.
-If your business is building a subscription service, creating a reliable sales forecast is a critical step to understanding how your business will grow and what the key drivers of revenue growth will be.
+Recurring charges revenue streams are very useful for forecasting products or services that involve signups, recurring billings, cancellation rates, and the like.
+Some good examples are magazine subscriptions, gym memberships, or software-as-a-service products.
+If your business is building a subscription service, creating a reliable sales forecast is a critical step to understanding how your business will grow, and what the key drivers of revenue growth will be.

 To learn more about how to forecast and track your recurring revenue business, read these related posts:

 - A complete guide to forecasting sales for your monthly subscription business